 Secure messaging is not easy to get right at either the technical or policy level.

 In technical terms, end-to-end encryption is only part of the story.
 In practice, the choices that undermine messaging security often lie far from the encryption engine.
 Strong authentication, for example, is necessary to ensure that you are messaging only with your intended recipients and not with any law enforcement “ghosts.”
-Automatic backups are another potential chink in the armor; if you choose to have WhatsApp back up your messages, it stores an unencrypted copy of your messages on iCloud (for iPhone) or Google Drive (for Android), essentially undermining the app’s end-to-end encryption.
+Automatic backups are another potential weakness; if you choose to have WhatsApp back up your messages, it stores an unencrypted copy of your messages on iCloud (for iPhone) or Google Drive (for Android), essentially undermining the app’s end-to-end encryption.

 The prospect of merging WhatsApp, Instagram, and Messenger also raises concerns about combining identities that users intended to keep separate.
 Each of the three uses a different way to establish your identity: WhatsApp uses your phone number; Instagram asks for a username; and Messenger requires your “authentic name.”
 It’s not unusual for people to use each app for different parts of their life; therapists, sex workers, and activists, for example, face huge risks if they can no longer manage separate identities across these platforms.